ddd-mtl/agent-directory-zome/README.md

 ### LinkTypes

  - `Agent`: Used for the Path `"registered_agents"/{AgentPubKey}`
+    - Validation: Only self is allowed to publish the PathEntry to self's key.

 ### Zome Functions
  - `get_registered_agents()`: Returns a list of known registered agent-keys.